telerik/winforms-docs/controls/virtualgrid/cells/creating-custom-cells.md

 4\.
 The custom cell will have no styles, because there are no defined styles for its type in the themes.
 You can apply the __VirtualGridCellElement__’s styles to it by defining its __ThemeEffectiveType__.

 5\.
-Thanks to the UI virtualization mechanism of __RadVirtualGrid__, only the currently visible cells are created and they are further reused when needed.
-A cell element is reused in other rows or columns if it is compatible for them.
 Override the __IsCompatible__ method and return *true* only for the compatible column and rows.
 This will prevent the cell from being unintentionally reused by other columns.

+>note Thanks to the UI virtualization mechanism of __RadVirtualGrid__, only the currently visible cells are created and they are further reused when needed during operations like scrolling, filtering, etc. It is necessary to specify that our custom cell is applicable only to the desired column, e.g. ColumnIndex = 3.
+For this purpose, it is necessary to override the **IsCompatible** method and return *true* only if the cell is relevant for this column and row.
+This will ensure that the custom cell will be used only in this particular column and it won't be reused in other columns.
+However, the cell elements belonging to the rest of the columns, by default, are applicable to the custom column as well.
+This requires creating a default VirtualGridCellElement which IsCompatible with all the columns but our custom column with ColumnIndex = 3.

+ A cell element is reused in other rows or columns if it is compatible for them.

 6\.
 In order to center the check box within the cell element, you should override the __ArrangeOverride__ method and arrange the __RadCheckBoxElement__ in the middle.